|

 Dear Friend,

-we both jointly put forward a scheme which, in our opinion, would
+Congress, we both jointly put forward a scheme which, in our

-make it possible to bring together all the political parties for an
+opinion, would make it possible to bring together all the political

-All-Parties' Conference, as envisaged by the last special sessions
+parties for an All-Parties' Conference, as envisaged by the last

-submit a resolution embodying our views for consideration at the
+advised us to submit a resolution embodying our views for

 enough to permit us to place these views before the All-Ceylon